simple321vip/violin-auth/README.md

 ### about security

 > baidu cloud oauth -> token -> redis + token
-> redis as a kubernetes service opened only for violin-book application that to save token as a cache one day.
+> redis as a kubernetes service opened only for violin-auth application that to save token as a cache one day.

 ### server